-Laboratory components must align with the National Research Council's (2005) definition of laboratory experiences:
+Laboratory components must align with the following definition of laboratory experience (adapted from the National Research Council's (2005):

-"Laboratory experiences provide opportunities for students to interact directly with the material world (or with data drawn from the material world), using the tools, data collection techniques, models, and theories of science.
+Laboratory experiences provide opportunities for students to interact directly with the material world (or with data drawn from the material world), using the tools, data collection techniques, models, and theories of science.
 This definition includes student interaction with astronomical databases, genome databases, databases of climatic events over long time periods, and other large data sets derived directly from the material world.
-It does not include student manipulation or analysis of data created by a teacher to simulate direct interaction with the material world."
+It does not exclusively include student manipulation or analysis of data created by a teacher to simulate direct interaction with the material world.